-The recommended reporting method is electronic reporting using Web Plus.
+All reporting is to be done electronically using Web Plus.
 Web Plus is a free software offered to all medical facilities reporting cases to the Missouri Cancer Registry.
 Forms within Web Plus are tailored to each physician reporting facility type and sometimes even to a specific cancer site.

-Paper reporting forms are located in Appendix 8, and are to be used for those facilities annually reporting five (5) or less diagnosed or treated cancer cases.
-These forms require information on data items related to the patient and cancer being reported.
 There may be times when the medical record does not have all of the appropriate information to assist in coding these fields.
 If there is insufficient information to complete all of the items/fields, complete the form with as much information as possible.
 The name of the attending physician and the hospital in which the patient may have been admitted should be included on the form so that the facility can be contacted if more information is needed.
 If information cannot be found, please document by writing "unknown" or "information not available", rather than leave fields blank.